o-souter/Where-ISS-it/README.md

 * A Simple TextView with the APP's Title
 * A Button to navigate to the ISS Locator page on the user's input
 * A Button to navigate to the Meteor Information page on the user's input
-* This page uses a ConstraintLayout layout manager in order to position the widgets in a neat and professional manner
 ---
 <br clear="left">